kagandikmen/Qu/README.md

   <img src="docs/qu_banner_light.svg" alt="The Qu Processor README Top Banner" />
 </picture><br /><br />

-The Qu Processor is a superscalar, out-of-order, 32 bit RISC-V CPU built in SystemVerilog.
+The Qu Processor is a 32-bit RISC-V CPU designed in SystemVerilog with a superscalar, out-of-order, and speculative execution pipeline.

 ## Status

-All stages are fully implemented and tested for R & I-type instructions.
+All stages are fully implemented and tested for R, I & B-type instructions.
+The pipeline now supports speculative execution.

 ### Next Steps